Arena (Star Trek: The Original Series): Production

 The episode was filmed in part on location at Vasquez Rocks, which was subsequently used as a shooting location in other Star Trek episodes and films.

 The episode marked the directorial debut of Joseph Pevney, who was hired by Gene L. Coon.

 The Gorn captain's vocalizations were provided by actor Ted Cassidy, who also appeared in person in the Star Trek episode "What Are Little Girls Made Of?" and provided the menacing voice of Balok in the episode "The Corbomite Maneuver".
 The Gorn was portrayed by stuntmen Bobby Clark and Gary Combs and by extra Bill Blackburn in close-ups.

 William Shatner recalls standing too close to a stage prop explosion during the filming of the episode, causing tinnitus, which became chronic.
 Leonard Nimoy was also afflicted.
 Shatner has it in his left ear and Nimoy had it in his right ear.

+Remastered version

+To celebrate Star Treks 40th anniversary in 2006, CBS Paramount Domestic Television (now known as CBS Media Ventures) began syndication of an enhanced version of Star Trek: The Original Series in high definition with new CGI visual effects.
+The remastered version of "Arena" features redone effects for the Enterprise and a new background for Cestus III, as well as the addition of the Gorn's eyes blinking.

 Writing

 "Arena" was the first episode scripted by Gene L Coon.
 According to an account by Herbert F. Solow in the book Inside Star Trek, The Real Story, the episode's similarity to the often-reprinted Fredric Brown original short story may have come from a subconscious inspiration.
 After Coon had written what he believed to be an entirely original script, Desilu's research department, headed by Kellam de Forest, noted the similarity.
 It was therefore agreed that Desilu's business affairs office would call Brown and offer a fair price for the story, before it was shot and broadcast.
 Brown, not knowing that the script had already been written, was granted screen credit for the story.